 Step Four:

-Pour the remaining oats on top and gently spread it over the jam layer.
-Sprinkle flaked almonds on top and bake in the oven for 25 minutes.
-Leave to cool for at least 10 minutes.
+The remaining flapjack mixture is poured on top, and I gently spread it over the jam layer and sprinkle flaked almonds.
+It’s baked in the oven for 25 minutes and I leave it to cool down for at least 10 minutes once it’s baked.

-TIP: It’s best to spoon the oats evenly over the compote layer instead of pouring into one area.
+My Top Tip: It’s best to spoon the oats evenly over the compote layer instead of pouring it all into one area before spreading it out.
 This helps to spread and flatten the top layer of oats without the cherry compote bleeding through.

 I used a 9″ square baking tin which gives me around 16 slices.
 I find the flapjacks to be deliciously thick and chunky using this tin (like in the pictures).